 Hiking sock design and construction

 A crew length sock is a standard hiking sock used all-year-round by many backpackers.
 The upper of the crew sock ends just below the calf muscle.
-The mini-crew design ends just above the malleoli of the ankle and is a popular choice primarily for summer hiking.
+The mini-crew (or micro crew) design ends just above the malleoli of the ankle and is a popular choice primarily for summer hiking.

 Example of sock designs: Crew sock (left), Mini-crew sock (right)